-The mysterious yogi called Babaji also tells that the yoga system he gave Shyama Lahiri (also called Lahiri Baba and Lahiri Mahasaya) in 1861, and named kriya yoga then, is the same kriya that is mentioned in some scriptures.
-That seems unlikely, for old uses of the Sanskrit word 'kriya' (do, work, etc.) are not taken to mean kriya yoga - not by a body of Sanskrit translators.
-It is largely unfit for scholars and many others to backdate the meaning of a term to get seeming scriptural support by possibly fraudulent alignments.
+Ancient uses of the Sanskrit word 'kriya' (do, work, etc.) are not taken to mean kriya yoga - by a body of Sanskrit translators.
+Further, it is not according to the rules of scholars to backdate the meaning of a term to get seeming scriptural support by what may well be fraudulent alignments.

 So Yogananda teaches that belief in him and his school had better be provisional - Thus, feel free to check teachings with great care.
 You normally do well in not giving up your freedom as a faith-slave, or cultish guy.
 Instead of have a mind to follow up Yogananda on this one too, "It is all right to enjoy the good things of this world [Jse 141]."
 Neither deep nor provisional faith in Buddha's teaching is forbidden by Buddha.
 As for the teachings of Yogananda's guru Yukteswar (also called his proxy guru):